jessecambon/tidygeocoder/README.md

     Wall St New York, NY” is OK but “New York, NY” is not).
 -   The US Census and Geocodio services both support a maximum of 10,000 addresses per batch query.
--   The US Census and OSM services are free while Geocodio, Location IQ and OpenCage are commercial services that offer both free and paid usage tiers.
+-   The US Census and OSM services are free while Geocodio, Location IQ, and OpenCage are commercial services that offer both free and paid usage tiers.
 The Google service [bills per query](https://developers.google.com/maps/documentation/geocoding/usage-and-billing).